ativarsoft/betula/README.md

 the runtime.
 New element tags can be added to the runtime by using general purpose plugins.

+An HTML template is an HTML model.
+Templates are preformatted HTML in which text or image content can be inserted into.
+Most modern template languages have some form of programming in them.
+Templatizer also does that but it reuses the XML systax for that, without having to create a whole new syntax.
+Therefore new programmers can feel familiarized with the Templatizer language right on the beggining of learning how to code onit.

 Templatizer (previously webutils) was created with the intent to stick to the UNIX philosophy of keeping things simple and modular